MicrosoftDocs/SupportArticles-docs/support/dotnet/endpoints-of-arc-not-be-drawn-correctly.md

 ---
 # The endpoints of an arc may not be drawn correctly

-This article provides information about resolving the issue that the and starting point and endpoint may not be drawn in the correct position when you draw an arc that has a large radius.
+This article provides information about resolving the issue that starting point and endpoints may not be drawn in the correct position when you draw an arc that has a large radius.

 _Original product version:_ &nbsp; .NET Framework 3.5 Service Pack 1, .NET Framework 3.5.1, .NET Framework 4.5
 _Original KB number:_ &nbsp; 2984519